 Cattle are less sure footed on downward slopes and prefer to move up gradual inclines rather than steep slopes.
 Handling facilities should either be sited on the flat or on a slight incline with the predominant direction of cattle flow uphill.

 One of the greatest fears of cattle is the fear of slipping.
 As a minimum, the floor of the forcing pen and race must be non-slip either with a tamped concrete finish or grooving of sufficient depth and width to provide confidence when moving around the pen.
+For new concrete consider a hexagon pattern.
+It provides good slip resistance with minimal pressure points on the hoof.
 Bearing in mind that cow movement in the forcing pen can often be in a random direction, it is essential that floor surfaces are kept clean to reduce the risk of slippage.

 All animals have an imaginary area or comfort zone around them.
 This is called the flight zone.
 This zone can be used to control an animal's movements.
 The shaded area is the best place to be in order to control animal movement.